-- To receive the Audited Financial Statements for the financial year ended 31 December 2017 together with the Reports of the Directors and Auditors thereon.
+- 1. To receive the Audited Financial Statements for the financial year ended 31 December 2018 (Please refer to together with the Reports of the Directors and Auditors thereon.
+Explanatory Note A) - 2.
+To approve the Directors' fees for the financial year ended 31 December 2018.

-Explain

-- (Please refer to Explanatory Note A)

-- 2. To approve the Directors' fees for the financial year ended 31 December 2017.

-3. To re-elect Dato' Noor Azman @ Noor Hizam Bin Mohd Nurdin, who retire by rotation in accordance with Article 84 of the Company's Articles of Association and, being eligible, have offered himself for re-election.
+3. To re-elect Dato' Hazli Bin Ibrahim, who retire by rotation in accordance with Article 84 of the Company's Articles of Association and, being eligible, have offered himself for re-election.